← NTD readiness

 Check whether your feed has it

-The shapes.txt check already runs on every US feed this site tracks: open your agency's scorecard page and look for “shapes.txt covers your trips” in the NTD certification readiness section.
+The shapes.txt check already runs on every US feed this site tracks: open your agency's scorecard page and look for “shapes.txt covers your trips” in the NTD GTFS readiness section.
 If your agency is not tracked here, paste your feed's URL to grade it in about a minute, or run the pre-publish check on an export you have not published yet; that one reads the zip in your browser and uploads nothing.

 How to add it